Updated: Sep 3

-While exploring Amman keep in mind that both Mt.
+While exploring Amman, keep in mind that both Mt.
 Nebo and Jerash, two sites I absolutely recommend, are both easy day trips by car from the city.

-Visit the Jerash Archaeological site about an hour's drive from Amman.
-This site offers up some of the best preserved Roman ruins in the world and is a great stop for history buffs, photographers, or those looking for an easy hike/walk after the more punishing hikes at Petra.
-In fact, Jerash is my favorite site in all of Jordan, it even tops Petra in my mind.
-It's easier to access, less crowded, and in the spring and fall surrounded by rolling green hillsides that you'd never expect in a desertous country like Jordan.
-Be sure to stop at Lebanese Um Khalil along the way, a fine dining restaurant on the hillside close to the ruins that offers up impeccable food and service.
+About an hour's drive from Amman, Jerash offers some of the best-preserved Roman ruins in the world and is a great stop for history buffs, photographers, or those looking for an easy hike/walk after the more punishing hikes at Petra.
+In fact, Jerash is my favorite site in all of Jordan; it even tops Petra in my mind.
+It's easier to access, less crowded, and in the spring and fall, surrounded by rolling green hillsides that you'd never expect in a desertous country like Jordan.
+Be sure to stop at Lebanese Um Khalil along the way, a fine dining restaurant on the hillside close to the ruins that offer impeccable food and service.

-Explore Mt.
-Nebo.
 While small, the stunning vista where Moses is believed to have seen the Promised Land provides a panorama view of Jericho and Jerusalem (on clear days).
 The site houses the Moses Memorial Church, a gorgeous church with stunning ancient mosaics that evoked audible gasps from every single visitor I took there.

 I thoroughly enjoyed my time living in Jordan.
 Amman is an underrated capital city home to an incredible array of adventures, only a few of which I've documented here.
 While Petra and Wadi Rum are absolutely worth exploring, don't forget to budget a few extra days for the pleasures of Amman!